Tom Hiddleston On Stage - Theatre Credits, Bio and Tickets

 Once again collaborating with Kenneth Branagh, in 2017, Hiddleston played Hamlet in an exclusive production of the play at RADA’s Jerwood Vanbrugh Theatre in London.
 Tickets were allocated by a ballot, and proved tricky for prospective theatregoers to get their hands on.

-Tom Hiddleston returns to the London stage in 2019 when he stars in Harold Pinter’s play Betrayal, at the Harold Pinter Theatre.
-The play deals with an affair and infidelity, and, directed by Jamie Lloyd, forms part of the Pinter at the Pinter season.
+Tom Hiddleston returned to the London stage in 2019 when he starred in Harold Pinter’s play Betrayal, at the Harold Pinter Theatre.
+The play dealt with affairs and infidelity, and, directed by Jamie Lloyd, closed the Pinter at the Pinter season.
+Betrayal later transferred to Broadway, starring Zawe Ashton and Charlie Cox.